Vikas-k-c/sarkari-mitra/README.md

 <br />

-## 📖 Overview
+## 🚨 The Problem Statement

-India has hundreds of active government schemes (Yojanas) at both the central and state levels.
-However, millions of eligible citizens fail to benefit from these programs due to information asymmetry, complex eligibility criteria, language barriers, and a lack of digital literacy.
+India has hundreds of active government schemes (Yojanas) at both the central and state levels designed to help citizens with agriculture, education, healthcare, and financial security.
+However, millions of eligible citizens fail to benefit from these programs due to:
+1. **Information Asymmetry**: Schemes are scattered across various portals, making them hard to discover.
+2. **Complex Eligibility Criteria**: Understanding who qualifies for what is often convoluted.
+3. **Language Barriers**: Most official documentation is heavily rooted in English or complex formal Hindi.
+4. **Digital Literacy**: Marginalized communities often struggle to navigate complex web forms.

+## 💡 Our Solution

-**Sarkari Mitra** (Government Friend) solves this problem by providing a voice-first, multilingual, AI-powered mobile assistant.
-It democratizes access to government schemes by personalizing recommendations and providing conversational AI support in native regional languages.
+**Sarkari Mitra** (Government Friend) is a voice-first, multilingual, AI-powered mobile assistant that democratizes access to government schemes.

-## ✨ Key Features

-- 🎯 **Personalized Eligibility Engine**: Users enter a simple demographic profile (age, income, state, caste, occupation) and receive precisely matched scheme recommendations.
+- 🎯 **Personalized Recommendations**: Users enter a simple demographic profile (age, income, state, caste, occupation) and receive precisely matched scheme recommendations.
 - 🎙️ **Voice-First AI Chatbot**: Built-in dictation (Speech-to-Text) and Text-to-Speech (TTS) allows users to ask questions naturally without navigating complex menus.
 - 🌐 **Real-Time Translation**: Powered by Google's Gemini AI, all complex government terminology and scheme details are translated on-the-fly into the user's preferred language (e.g., Hindi).
 - 🔍 **Semantic Search (RAG)**: Leverages Elasticsearch and Vector Embeddings to provide highly accurate answers to user queries based strictly on official scheme documents.